4 exercises to become good at dodging punches

 • We risk focusing only on the dodges we are good at, creating big gaps in our fighting system

-A note by Master Kongling – I have seen this an infinite number of times, both when I was a student and after starting teaching: it is totally wrong to try to impose an automation in our muscle memory (read The muscle memory) if that movement has not been tested (at least partially) in a dynamic context.
+A note by Master Kongling – I have seen this an infinite number of times, both when I was a student and after starting teaching: it is totally wrong to try to impose an automation in our muscle memory (read The right way to develop muscle memory) if that movement has not been tested (at least partially) in a dynamic context.
 This way we risk interiorizing something that is incomplete, unsuitable for us or even totally wrong.

 The right path